edamontology/edammap/README.md

 __Definition of input data__
 - Define a document: title, abstract, text, outlines, figures, ..
 - Define what can be mapped against EDAM: abstracts of papers defining a tool and/or database in the registry; tool collections with describing terms/keywords
-- Continuously adapt tool to manage larger descriptions
+- Continuously adapt tool to manage larger text

 __Implement specific implementations_